S460s/rock_paper_scissors/README.md

-This is my first JS project
+This is my first JS project.

+I know the project is nowhere near perfect but that's my try on it.
+I will come back to it later.